jslowick/naia/1-Atlas/1-Western Side/2-Sea of Storms/Tarsus/Tarsus.md

-Neutral Anti-pirate Island-state located deep in the [[2-Sea of Storms]].
-Said to once be under Pirate control, cruelly, until a Storm took the [[Ancient Mariner]] and the people were able to free themselves from his tyranny.
+Neutral anti-pirate island-state located deep in the [[2-Sea of Storms]].
+Said to once be under Pirate control, cruelly, until a Storm took the [[Rime, the Ancient Mariner|Mariner]] and the people were able to free themselves from his tyranny.